What Official Competitions does Education Perfect offer?

 We host a number of competitions over the year, which give your students the opportunity to compete with others outside of your school.
 This article covers most common recurring events, but others may also be held throughout the year.

-Education Perfect offers world wide competitions which gives students the opportunity to compete with other students around the world for free.
+EP offers region-wide competitions which give students the opportunity to compete with students in various regions for free.

 Brain Bee Competition

 You are also able to create your own competitions for students within your school or even inter-school competitions between your students and students at a partner school.
-For more information on how to set up a competition, you can read through our article How do I create a competition?
+For more information on how to set up a competition, check out our article How do I create a competition?

-To get your class or school set up for a competition, our article How do I enrol my classes? will explain what information we need to enrol your students.
+To get your class or school set up for a competition, our article How do I enrol my classes? outlines what information we require to enrol your students.